Ulster Cup

-The Ulster Cup was an annual football competition held by the Irish Football League for senior clubs.
+The Ulster Cup is an annual football competition held by the Irish Football League for senior clubs.

+In 2026 the Northern Ireland Football League brought the trophy back, awarding it to the winners of the UEFA Europa Conference League Play-Off.
+Linfield were the first club to win the trophy in this new iteration.

 History

 Beginning in 1949, it was held on fifty-one occasions until being suspended after the 1998/99 season and discontinued after a one-off re-appearance in 2002/03.
 The last three editions were only open to First Division sides.
 From the mid-1980s to the early-1990s the competition was known as the Lombard Ulster Cup due to a sponsorship deal with the Lombard & Ulster Bank.
 It had previously been sponsored by Morans.

 Format

 The format of the Ulster Cup varied from season to season.
 It often employed a league format, with each club playing each other once and the winner declared as the team with the most points; and sometimes a group basis, with the winners decided by a play-off.

 The format over the years was as follows: